 Supercharge your mood and mental functions

 Research suggests that fasting increases the growth and development of new brain cells.
-A healthy brain is more resilient to stress, adaptable to change, has a better memory and learning capacity,
+A healthy brain is more resilient to stress, adaptable to change, has a better memory and learning capacity, and allows you to be in a good mood.

 Tips to Get the Best from Ramadan Fasting